 As a general rule, if you own an executive-class convertible, you probably don't drive it too fast.
 By cruising along, there's a far better chance you'll be spotted by desirable members of the opposite sex and thus fulfil the primary purpose of this type of car.
 Of course, should the rain be prevailing or the streets be deserted, Audi has been kind enough to build in some potential for fun.
-Power comes from one of six engine options.
-The 2.0 TFSI petrol unit in the '40 TFSI' variant opens proceedings with 190PS, then there's the 245PS 2.0 TFSI '45 TFSI' version, which comes with the quattro 4WD you get on the top 354PS S5 variant.
-Diesel-wise, there's a 190PS 2.0 TDI '40 TDI' version with or without quattro 4WD, plus a 286PS 3.0 TDI S tronic quattro '50 TDI' model.
+There's a range of three 2.0-litre TFSI petrol versions - 35 TFSI 150PS variant, a 204PS 40 TFSI model and a 265PS 45 TFSI derivative that can only be had with quattro four-wheel drive.
+The diesel option is the 40 TDI quattro which offers 204PS.

-This lighter, stiffer A5 Cabriolet benefits from the same layout that has been warmly received in the second generation A5 Coupe and Sportback models.
-That means there's a much improved suspension set-up, a rear five-link configuration replacing the trapezoidal-link suspension used on the previous model.
 Adaptive dampers are available as an option.
 They are incorporated into the standard Audi drive select dynamic handling system and allow the driver to choose between a performance driving bias or a more comfort-oriented profile.
-The newly developed electromechanical power steering offers better feedback from the road and greater steering precision.
+The electromechanical power steering offers decent feedback from the road and reasonable steering precision.
 As an option, dynamic steering which varies its gear ratio depending on the speed and steering angle is available.

-The nose is dominated by a three-dimensional Singleframe grille which is much flatter and wider than before.
-The wave-shaped shoulder line - a hallmark styling feature of the entire A5 family - makes the A5 Cabriolet look satisfyingly elegant.
-The acoustic fabric soft top fits as perfectly as you would expect and can now be operated with a useful one-touch opening function (why has no one done that before?).
+The acoustic fabric soft top fits as perfectly as you would expect and can be operated with a useful one-touch opening function (why has no one done that before?).
 Here, a flick of the switch is all it takes to open the soft top fully automatically in 15 seconds or close it in 18 seconds at speeds of up to 31mph.
 When the top is down, bootspace reduces by 60-litres.
-When it's up, you get the same 380-litre capacity that the previous generation model could offer.
+When it's up, you get the same 380-litre capacity that the previous version of this model could offer.

-You can expect prices to sit in the same £38,000 to £55,000 bracket as this model's two most obvious rivals, the Mercedes C-Class Cabriolet and the BMW 4 Series Convertible.
-As for gearboxes, well Audi offers a choice of six-speed manual transmission, seven-speed S tronic dual-clutch transmission or an eight-speed auto tiptronic set-up, plus there's quattro 4WD if you want it.
-There are three trim levels, 'Sport', 'S line' and 'Vorsprung'.
+You can expect prices to sit in the same £40,000 to £62,000 bracket as this model's two most obvious rivals, the Mercedes C-Class Cabriolet and the BMW 4 Series Convertible.
+As for gearboxes, well Audi offers a choice of seven-speed S tronic dual-clutch transmission or an eight-speed auto tiptronic set-up, plus there's quattro 4WD if you want it.
+There are three main trim levels, 'Sport', 'S line' and 'Vorsprung'.

-Executive class Audi convertible models have been highly successful for the brand down the years and now the mantle has passed to this second generation A5 Cabriolet to deliver the goods.
+Executive class Audi convertible models have been highly successful for the brand down the years and this second generation A5 Cabriolet continues that trend.
 In many ways, the recipe is much the same, Audi's cool brand image, stylish design language and slick interiors coupled with an expertly engineered fabric hood and a range of thrusting engines that are now more efficient than ever.
 It's not difficult to see this car's appeal.

 Most A5 Cabriolet customers will have decided they want one long before they take a seat behind the wheel.
 The Cabriolet line has become something of an Audi icon and there will be no shortage of people willing to sign on the dotted line for the car simply because this is the latest instalment.
 Happily, it looks as though there's plenty of substance beneath the marketing veneer and those seduced by the image should luck into the premium convertible that the others have to beat.